PetrosNDaskalakis/PetrosNDaskalakis/README.md

 <h1 align="center">Hi 👋, I'm Petros Daskalakis</h1>

-- 🌱 Im currently studying for my BSc (HONS) Game Programming and Design course at SAE Institute of Athens, Greece.
+- 🌱 BSc (HONS) Game Programming and Design course at SAE Institute of Athens, Greece.

-- 🔭 I’m currently working at Maslas Bros as Junior Games Programmer to contribute to the development of [Modern Naval Warfare](https://mnw.maslasbros.com/)
+- 🔭 I’m currently working at [Slitherine Software](https://www.slitherine.com/) for [Maslas Bros](https://mnw.maslasbros.com/) as Junior Games Programmer in the area of UI/UX to contribute to the development of [Modern Naval Warfare](https://mnw.maslasbros.com/)

 - As far back as I can remember, I was always obsessed with consoles and computers because I played those classic video games that gave many children moments of freedom and joy.
 From an early age, I loved the idea of programming and the opportunity it gave people to cultivate their logic and artistic nature.